yaochenzhu/LLM4Rec/README.md

 <img src="LLM4Rec.jpeg" alt="RLMRec" width="66.6%" />
 </p>

-We also proposed a **recommendation-oriented finetuning strategty**, such that recommendation of multiple items with the **whole item space** as the candidate set can be effectively generated.
+We also proposed a **recommendation-oriented finetuning strategty**, such that recommendation of multiple items with the **whole item space** as the candidate set can be effectively generated without hallucination.

 ## 2. Structure of Codes